Blog article

 What is endometriosis?

-According to Lora, endometriosis (sometimes called ‘endo’) is a chronic inflammatory disorder affecting about 11% of women in Australia.
+According to Lora, endometriosis (sometimes called ‘endo’) is a chronic inflammatory disorder affecting about 1 in 7 or 14% of women in Australia.
 Endometriosis happens when the ‘endometrium’ – cells similar to those that line the womb – grow outside the uterus.1

-There is no cure, and diagnosis can sometimes take several years, according to Lora.2
+There is currently no cure, and diagnosis can sometimes take several years, according to Lora.2

 What are the symptoms of endo?